 Food shopping.
 We didn’t eat at restaurants much in Kyiv, preferring instead to cook at our apartment.
 Silpo is a large, modern grocery store chain and you’ll find everything you need.
 There are several stores in central Kyiv.
 Good wine is very upmarket and sells imported products from around the world.
 You can find anything here including lots of great wine.
 If you had a preconceived idea of Kyiv it’ll be shattered when you come to this store.
 Bessarabsky Market in downtown Kyiv is good for fruits and vegetables and is worth seeing – but we found prices artificially high (much more than at the local markets in Lviv).
 Better to buy your everyday produce at the many small stores you’ll find around the city (or at Silpo which I mentioned above).

 Flights (and hotels).
 Kyiv has a modern airport with many flights coming/leaving for most of Europe.
 We flew out with Czech Airlines to Prague.
-We use Expedia for all our flight bookings.
-We also use it to book hotels when bundling a flight with a hotel stay (bundling flights/hotels results in big savings).

 Have you been to Kyiv?
 Always appreciate feedback!